The Pink Butcher 2019

-In the past year, the number of Australians diagnosed with breast cancer each day has increased from 48 to 50.
+In the past year, the number of Australians diagnosed with breast cancer each day has increased to 53.
 That's why we need you to once again participate in The Pink Butcher for the month of October and help us support all Australians affected by breast cancer.

 South Australian butcher Rodney’s world was turned upside down when his wife Pat was diagnosed with breast cancer in 2005.